A look inside Biden’s Oval Office

 The Oval Office is synonymous with the power and majesty of the American presidency.
-Every president changes the decor of largely symbolic room to offer a sense of their personality and the type of presidency they hope to have.
+Every president changes the decor of the largely symbolic room to offer a sense of their personality and the type of presidency they hope to have.
 Biden’s is notable for the sheer number of portraits and busts of well-known American historical figures.

 Some are paired, with paintings of President Thomas Jefferson and former Treasury Secretary Alexander Hamilton hung near each other — the two men frequently disagreed and were placed together to illustrate the benefits that come from differing views.
 Biden’s office said the paintings were twinned “As hallmarks of how differences of opinion, expressed within the guardrails of the Republic, are essential to democracy.”